-the first equality follows from Lemma~\ref{OPQ}(b), the second is straightforward, the third follows from Lemma~\ref{OPQ}(d), and the last is trivial.
+the first equality follows from Lemma~\ref{OPQ}(b), the second one is straightforward, the third one follows from Lemma~\ref{OPQ}(d), and the last one is trivial.
 Since the orientation $\rho$ on the left-hand side of (\ref{Delta[rho]}) can be replaced by any orientation $\sigma\in[\rho]$, we thus have

 Now on the one hand, by (\ref{MM}), (\ref{Delta[rho]}), and (\ref{Tilde-D}) we have